 For trimester start and end dates, see the Academic Calendar.

 The Post-Baccalaureate Certificate in Health and Wellness Coaching and the Master of Arts in Health and Wellness Coaching programs offer two professional credentialing pathways in all three delivery formats (online, hybrid, and on-campus).
 Students who complete these programs are eligible for credentialing by the International Coach Federation (ICF) and the National Board for Health & Wellness Coaching (NBHWC).

-The Post-Baccalaureate Certificate and Master of Arts in Health and Wellness Coaching are “Pending Approval for Health and Wellness Coach Training & Education Program by the National Board for Health and Wellness Coaching (NBHWC).”
+The Post-Baccalaureate Certificate and Master of Arts in Health and Wellness Coaching are “Pending Approval for Health & Wellness Coach Training & Education Program by the National Board for Health & Wellness Coaching (NBHWC).”
 MUIH has successfully met all requirements for permanent approval, and will receive this permanent status in August, 2020.
 Students who begin the Post-Baccalaureate Certificate or Master of Arts in Health and Wellness Coaching in fall 2019 or later, who have completed this coursework, and who have met NBHWC’s additional requirements will qualify to sit for the national board exam, the HWC Certifying Examination.
 The HWC Certifying Examination was developed by NBHWC in conjunction with the National Board of Medical Examiners (NBME).
 Individuals who pass this exam will earn the title of National Board Certified Health and Wellness Coach (NBC-HWC).

 Additional requirements may apply for this credential.
 Interested individuals are encouraged to check for the most recent requirements with NBHWC at nbhwc.org.